What Is a Cushion Cut Diamond?

 The Best Setting for Cushion Cut Diamonds

-Cushion cut diamonds look perfect in a wide variety of styles and settings, although halo settings do tend to be particularly flattering.
+Cushion cut engagement rings look perfect in a wide variety of styles and settings, although halo settings do tend to be particularly flattering.
 However, it’s such a versatile cut that other settings work equally well, depending on what you’re looking for.

 Bezel settings can be quite attractive with a cushion cut diamond, but if it wraps around the whole gem like many contemporary styles, you may end up sacrificing some brilliance because of the way it blocks the light.